wojons/ProAGI/memory-bank/web-research.md

     *   Components include agent execution, task queuing, tool management, and a GUI.
     *   Relies on LLMs for reasoning and decision-making, and potentially LAMs (Large Action Models).
     *   Often uses a vector database (like Pinecone) for agent memory and knowledge.
+    *   Often uses a vector database (like Pinecone) for agent memory and knowledge.
 *   **Hosting Model(s):**
     *   **Self-Hosted:** Can be run locally or on private infrastructure (Docker is a common deployment method).
     *   **Cloud Service:** SuperAGI also offers managed cloud services.